mattSOLANO/Project-Boilerplate/ReadMe.md

 * _app.js_ is where the Knockout code should be written
 * _screen.js_ should contain all self written jQuery code.
 The "document ready" is already there so no need to add another one.
 * The two files are then concatenated and minified.
 This can be prevented during development to assist in debugging.
+* jQuery UI is purposely not included here by default.
+If it is necessary, we should create a custom build with only the components that are necessary for the project to keep the file size down.

 ## Tool/Software Recommedations